 Ten years later, at 24, I moved there for good.
 And now I live in Queens, not far from the World’s Fair grounds — where out my window I have a panoramic view of the sparkling New York City skyline that captured my heart all those years ago.

 Up next, X-Bedroom: I have to move.
 Please leave a comment, then join me as Endwell: My Early Teen Years unfolds one letter at a time!
+Meanwhile, please visit this week’s other Sepia Saturday bloggers.

 © 2021 Molly Charboneau.
 All rights reserved.